pusher/crank/man/crankctl.1.md

   Waits for either the process to be ready or to fail.
 If the new process has failed, crankctl exits with an exit status of 1.

+`-pid PID`
+  If passed crank will only spawn a new process if the current process matches the pid.
+It's useful to avoid race conditions if multiple tools interact with crank at the same time.

 `command ...args`
   Gives the command and args to run.
 If unspecified, the previous successful command is used.